UWCoffeeNCode/Past-Projects/F19/Projects/CanadaU/lesson4/README.md

   ```bash
   env FLASK_APP=app.py FLASK_DEBUG=1 flask run
   ```
   then go to <http://localhost:5000>.
-You should now see you're React app!
+You should now see your React app!

 ## JSON and JavaScript Objects